openvswitch/ovs/tutorial/Tutorial.md

 	      ovs-ofctl mod-port br0 p$i up
     done

-In addition to adding a port, the ovs-vsctl command above sets its "ofport_request" column to ensure that port p1 is assigned OpenFlow port 1, p2 is assigned OpenFlow port 2, and so on.
+In addition to adding a port, the `ovs-vsctl` command above sets its "ofport_request" column to ensure that port p1 is assigned OpenFlow port 1, p2 is assigned OpenFlow port 2, and so on.

->>> We could omit setting the ofport_request and let Open vSwitch
+> We could omit setting the ofport_request and let Open vSwitch
-    choose port numbers for us, but it's convenient for the purposes of this tutorial because we can talk about OpenFlow port 1 and know that it corresponds to p1.
+> choose port numbers for us, but it's convenient for the purposes
+> of this tutorial because we can talk about OpenFlow port 1 and
+> know that it corresponds to p1.

-The ovs-ofctl command above brings up the simulated interfaces, which are down initially, using an OpenFlow request.
-The effect is similar to "ifconfig up", but the sandbox's interfaces are not visible to the operating system and therefore "ifconfig" would not affect them.
+The `ovs-ofctl` command above brings up the simulated interfaces, which are down initially, using an OpenFlow request.
+The effect is similar to `ifconfig up`, but the sandbox's interfaces are not visible to the operating system and therefore `ifconfig` would not affect them.

 We have not configured anything related to VLANs or MAC learning.
 That's because we're going to implement those features in the flow table.

-To see what we've done so far to set up the scenario, you can run a command like "ovs-vsctl show" or "ovs-ofctl show br0".
+To see what we've done so far to set up the scenario, you can run a command like `ovs-vsctl show` or `ovs-ofctl show br0`.

 Implementing Table 0: Admission control